 When looking at what this master’s degree has to offer, there is little question as to why.

-Below we explore some of the top benefits of a master’s-level education in this field and the prerequisites you’ll need to be admitted into a computer science graduate program.
+Below, we explore some of the top benefits of a master’s-level education in this field and the prerequisites you’ll need to be admitted into a computer science graduate program.

-Pursuing a master’s in computer science is a strategic career move for aspiring professionals at any stage in their career.
+Pursuing a master’s in computer science is a strategic career move for aspiring professionals at any stage in their careers.
 Top programs like Northeastern’s are designed to provide the practical training, hands-on experiences, and real-world exposure needed to excel in a variety of computer science roles.

-Did You Know: Students in Northeastern’s Master of Science in Computer Science program learn from a faculty made up of industry-leading professionals.
+Did you know: Students in Northeastern’s Master of Science in Computer Science program learn from a faculty made up of industry-leading professionals.
 As such, they are better prepared to stay abreast of evolving trends, master advances in technology as they occur, and tackle the challenges facing the industry upon graduation.

 Alongside the opportunity for holistic training, there are many career benefits that make a master’s in computer science worth the investment.
 Some of the most impactful include:

-Whether you have a technical or non-technical background, here’s what you need to know.
+Whether you have a technical or nontechnical background, here’s what you need to know.

-• Programming and coding
+- Programming and coding

-• Writing code in a high-level programming language such as Python or Java
+- Writing code in a high-level programming language, such as Python or Java

-• Developing and managing data structures
+- Developing and managing data structures

-• Calculus and discrete mathematics
+- Calculus and discrete mathematics

-Alongside these more practical skills, there are other more interpersonal qualities aspiring master’s students should hone before embarking on a master’s program.
+Alongside these more practical skills, there are other interpersonal qualities aspiring master’s students should hone before embarking on a master’s program.

 “You need to be analytical and know how to think problems through,” Gorton offers as one example of these skills.
 “Solving software problems is unlike anything else because sometimes the right answer isn’t very clear, especially in difficult or complex systems.
 You need to be able to experiment and to appreciate that chance to really explore a problem.”